Linkerin/raven-plan-demo/README.md

 Although this project is currently frozen, here are some of the ideas we had to improve the application:

+- [ ] Make the layout mobile friendly.
 - [ ] Create a different route and logic for everyday routine tasks.
 - [ ] Embed _Spotify_ or other music provider controls.
 - [ ] Implement Task creation from e-mails and via Telegram bot.